fvilers/OWIN-Katana/README.md

 OWIN-Katana
 ===========
-These are the samples for the demonstration I've given on the 8th of September 2014 at the Microsoft Innovation Center in Mons.
+These are the code samples I've demonstrated on the [DevFM #10 : OWIN & Katana](http://www.eventbrite.com/e/devfm-10-owin-katana-tickets-12380830397) event at the [Microsoft Innovation Center](http://www.mic-belgique.be) in Mons, Belgium.

-This repository contains 5 samples with different iteration of them.
+This repository contains 5 samples with different iterations.

 1. HelloWorld
 	- [Raw](https://github.com/fvilers/OWIN-Katana/releases/tag/hello-world-raw): an inline delegate that returns the well-known **Hello, world!** message;